solita/solita.github.com/_posts/2020-12-21--kinesis-streams-part-2.md

 So, even though we started off with just one “bad" record which could not be processed, we ended up losing a lot of valid and valuable data.
 All this because we didn’t have **proper error handling**.

-The good news is, there are several ways to mitigate this kind of situations.
+The good news is that there are several ways to mitigate these kinds of situations.